International students

 Travel to Leeds

-Our Travel to Leeds pages have been designed to help you plan your journey to Leeds and find out more about the different ways you can travel to our campus, including booking our free airport pick-up service from Leeds Bradford and Manchester Airport.
+Visit our Travel to Leeds pages to find out more about the different ways you can travel to our campus.

 Arrival support

-We know how tiring travelling can be and that’s why we offer arrival support services to help you have a smooth arrival in Leeds.
+We know how tiring travelling can be, so we offer arrival support services to help you have a smooth arrival in Leeds.

 Our arrival support services include:

-• a free welcome food box to help you settle in during your first day in Leeds which also contains a UK SIM card.
+• a free welcome box with some essential items, including food and a UK SIM card, to help you settle in on your first day in Leeds.

 University Buddy Scheme

 Apply for the University Buddy Scheme to be matched with a new or current Leeds student before you arrive, or at any point during your time at the University.
-The University Buddy Scheme offers a fantastic opportunity to meet someone new who shares similar interests to you, and you’ll also get invited to our exclusive programme of buddy social events.
+The University Buddy Scheme offers a fantastic opportunity to meet someone new who shares similar interests to you.
+You’ll also get invited to our exclusive programme of buddy social events.

-Leeds has plenty to offer families including great schools, facilities and activities.
-Check our pages for international families to find out more about applying for schools, arranging childcare, ways to meet other parents and discover our family-friendly campus.
+Leeds has plenty to offer families, including great schools, facilities and activities.
+Check our international families pages to find out more about applying for schools, arranging childcare, ways to meet other parents and discover our family-friendly campus.

-The term “disabled” in the UK is a broad one and covers a variety of conditions, illnesses and impairments.
+In the UK, ‘disabled’ is a broad term and covers a variety of conditions, illnesses and impairments.
 You may not have previously considered yourself disabled in your home country.
 But if you feel that you have a condition that may affect your learning at Leeds, you may be able to access support from the University.
-Find out more about support for disabled international students available or contact the Disability team at disability@leeds.ac.uk to discuss your circumstances.
+Find out more about support for disabled international students or email the Disability team at disability@leeds.ac.uk to discuss your circumstances.

 Your first weeks at Leeds